cardinalitypuzzles/cardboard/dev-guide.md

 The first time you run this, it will build Docker images locally and then run the web server and postgres in separate containers.
 You can view the application by visiting [http://localhost:8000]().

-After the initial build, you may use `docker-compose up` to start smallboard without rebuilding container images.
+After the initial build, you may use `docker-compose up` to start Cardboard without rebuilding container images.
 Doing a rebuild with `--build` is required after adding new library dependencies, however.

-If you encounter issues building or starting smallboard, you can do a clean rebuild by using `docker-compose build --no-cache` and then starting the containers using `docker-compose up`.
+If you encounter issues building or starting Cardboard, you can do a clean rebuild by using `docker-compose build --no-cache` and then starting the containers using `docker-compose up`.

 To run a command inside the web container, you can run